MediaComem/comem-archidep/ex/render-database-deployment.md

 ```
 Now quit the Postgres shell by entering ``\q`` .

-## :exclamation: Create a Render Web Service
+## :exclamation: Deploy the application
 Now that you have a database in place, it is time to deploy the web application itself.

+### :exclamation: Create a Web Service

 From your Render dashboard, hover over the purple **"new"** button and select **Web Service**.

 ![Create a new Render Web Service](../images/render-service-add.png)